tjb803/gsa-diamond1/README.md

 The KiCad schematics and board layouts use only symbols and footprints from the [gsa-lib](https://github.com/tjb803/gsa-lib) project.
-You should install and configure that project first.
+You should install and configure that project first, ensuring you have the latest version that supports KiCad v5.